ZEBAS204/adobe-wakatime/README.md

 ### Prerequisites

 1. Install [Adobe UXP Developer Tool](https://github.com/adobe-uxp/devtools-cli).
 Please, follow the instructions in the repository.
+2. Enable Photoshop Developer Mode, go to **Edit > Preferences > Plugins > Enable Developer Mode** (you will need to relaunch Photoshop for the changes to take effect)
-2. Load this plugin directly in Photoshop using the UXP Developer Tools application.
+3. Load this plugin directly in Photoshop using the UXP Developer Tools application.
 Once started, click "Add Plugin..." and navigate to the "[manifest.json](plugin/manifest.json)" file in this folder.
-3. If the plugin was not automatically loaded, click "Load" in the action dropdown menu (three dots)
+4. If the plugin was not automatically loaded, click "Load" in the action dropdown menu (three dots)
-4. Click "Watch" in the action dropdown menu (three dots)
+5. Click "Watch" in the action dropdown menu (three dots)

 ### Installation